 Wilkes-Barre, PA 18769-0001

-Keep in mind, you can’t just print off a W-3 form from the IRS website and file it with the SSA.
+If you’re filing on paper, you can’t just print off a W-3 form from the IRS website and file it with the SSA.
 The form is printed with special red ink, so you’ll need to buy the official form from the same place you buy your W-2 forms.
-If you partner with an HR and payroll provider, they’ll complete the forms for you.
+You can also file electronically through the SSA’s BSO system, which eliminates the need for paper forms.
+If you partner with an HR and payroll provider, they’ll typically handle the filing process for you.

 If you’re a Paycor customer and still have unanswered questions, please contact your payroll specialist for more support.